 Equipment and Clothing

-We supply group climbing gear such as ropes and hardware but we recommend that you bring your own personal climbing gear (e.g. harness and helmet), clothing and general equipment.
-We can lend you some personal items should you require.
+We supply group climbing gear such as ropes and hardware but we recommend that you bring your own personal climbing gear (e.g. harness and helmet), clothing, and general equipment.
+We can lend you some personal items should you require them.
 A rental charge will apply for rock shoes.
 Let us know, in advance, what you will need.
 It is required that you bring rock shoes in addition to mountaineering boots for this program.

 The equipment and clothing you bring with you will play a large role in the quality of your experience.
 Read the following suggestion list carefully.
 If you have any questions or need clarification don’t hesitate to call or write.
 There is room for substitution and changes but if you have any doubt, do contact us.